 ASCENDtials plants four species of maize corn: Rainbow corn, Blue Hopi corn, Aztec corn, and Oaxacan Green Dent corn.
 Historically, maize corn varieties were the choice of crop for ancient Hopi, Aztec, Cherokee, and Zapotec tribes because they could weather extreme temperatures and droughts.

-ASCENDtials plants Tepani beans, Lima beans, Cherokee Trail of Tears beans, and Arikara Dry Yellow beans.
-ASCENDtials chose to plant these types of beans to demonstrate the inventiveness of Native American tribes and to highlight lesser-known Native American bean varieties.
-For instance, the Arikara Dry Yellow Beans were cultivated by Arikara and Mandan Tribes within the Missouri region, while the Cherokee Tribes planted Cherokee Trail of Tears beans after they were forced to move to Oklahoma.
+ASCENDtials plants Tepani beans, Lima beans, Cherokee Trail of Tears beans, and Arikara Dry Yellow beans to demonstrate the inventiveness of Native American tribes.
+For instance, the Arikara Yellow Beans were cultivated by Arikara and Mandan Tribes in the Missouri region, while Cherokee Tribes planted Trail of Tears beans after they were forced to Oklahoma.

 ASCENDtials plants varieties of Chiltepin Peppers and Ordono peppers from Mexico, and Jupiter Red Bell peppers and Criola de Cochine Peppers from Central America.
 ASCENDtials intends to accentuate the contributions Central American tribes have made toward current U.S. farming methods by planting Central American pepper varieties.